NEXT WATER BAPTISM SERVICE: October 31st, 2021

 Your baptism is a public testimony of your faith in and commitment to Christ.

 The biblical examples of baptism were done by immersion or being submerged briefly under water.
 Jesus Himself was baptized by immersion according to Matthew 3:16.

 Immersion best symbolizes death and new life which is the imagery of baptism.
 In Romans 6:3-5 we find that baptism is symbolic of death, burial and resurrection.

 After you give your life to Christ.
 (Acts 2:38, Acts 35-38) As soon as you have given your life to Christ and have received Him as your Savior, you can and should be baptized.

 The Bible gives no age for when a child is ready to be baptized.
 For baptism to be a meaningful experience and expression of faith, its significance should be understood.
 Our desire is for a child to understand this important step of baptism in his/her life.

-Note: For baptism, wear clothing that is dark and not transparent when wet.
-If you have a wig or hair piece, please secure it so you don't lose it.
-Don't forget to bring a change of clothes, a towel, and a bag for your wet clothes.
+Note: For baptism, please wear a dark shirt and moderate length shorts.
+(No swimsuits, please.)
+Don't forget to bring a change of clothes, a towel and bag for your wet clothes.

 Baptism is a public profession of our faith in Jesus Christ.
 However, private baptism can be performed in special circumstances.
 Please contact us for more information or details.